meet the CYP TEAM

 About Me:

 I studied fashion design at undergraduate level and I am now close to completing a master’s degree in Art Psychotherapy.
-My path into youth work grew from a passion for creativity, expression and supporting young people to explore who they are in safe and imaginative ways.
+My passion for youth work grew from a love of creativity, expression and helping young people explore who they are in safe and imaginative ways.

 • Logan Griffiths